Sufficient conditions for $C^{1,\alpha}$ parametrization and rectifiability: The more technical result on parametrization

 \section{The more technical result on parametrization}

 We now proceed to introduce the main tools for the proofs of Theorems \ref{theorema} and \ref{theoremb}.
 In this section, we will construct the map $f$ and obtain distortion estimates for it.
-Section \ref{improv} will be dedicated to the proof of the main theorem.
+We then relate those estimates to our conditions on $\beta$-numbers, and prove the main theorems, Theorems \ref{theorema} and \ref{theoremb}.